-Geoff Scarr from Swindon was delayed with his wife and four other family members on 29th June 2014, after enjoying a special family holiday in Spain.
+Geoff Scarr from Swindon, along with his wife and four other family members were delayed on 29th June 2014, after enjoying a special family holiday in Spain.

 The group were due to depart on their Thomas Cook flight home at 11.10am but were delayed for over 9 hours and 40 minutes, not arriving in Bristol until later that evening.